andrewc4662/about-me/README.md

 Email: Andrewc4662@gmail.com

-School: High school of Telecomunications of Arts and Technology.
+School: High school of Telecommunications of Arts and Technology.

 Pets: A Goldfish and a canary/parakeet mixed bird.